 More important than the presentation, however, is the quality of the earphones themselves.
 Since this isn’t something I can really demonstrate in a video, I’ll just have to explain my experience using the UE 900s.

 First of all, I’d like to make clear that these are noise-isolating earphones, which means that instead of actively separating outside noise from your audio signal, they merely isolate your signal by plugging up your ear.
 That’s done by using perfectly-fitted ear tips provided with the UE 900s.

 The earphone package material boasts “4 proprietary speaker drivers” that cover the full frequency spectrum from 20hz – 20khz.
-While it’s hard to say how much difference this really makes, there’s no doubt that the UE 900s are a very clear, balanced earphone.
+It’s hard to say how much difference this really makes.
+However, there’s no doubt that the UE 900s are a very clear, balanced earphone.

-Even when just playing music from my phone, I was surprised by how I was able to distinguish between each instrument with extreme clarity.
+Even when playing music from my phone, I was surprised I was able to distinguish between each instrument with clarity.

-When using the UE 900s as a monitor on stage, the quality of the earphones became clear when I received a good mix of both the high piano frequencies combined with the low bass guitar notes.
+When using the UE 900s as a monitor on stage, the quality of the earphones became clear.
+I received a good mix of both the high piano frequencies combined with the low bass guitar notes.
 Instead of being a muddy mess, it was a beautiful, balanced sound.

-Mind you, these aren’t the best in-ear monitors I’ve ever tried, but considering the price tag of only a couple hundred dollars compared with the high-priced monitor earphones that are only incrementally better in sound, I believe these UE 900s are a good value.
+Mind you, these aren’t the best in-ear monitors I’ve ever tried.
+However, considering the price tag of only a couple hundred dollars these UE 900s are a good value.